 While the rules of the average probation may pose somewhat of a challenge at first, most probationers manage to adjust to the limitations relatively quickly and go on to make it through their period of supervision without issue.
 However, it is possible to violate the terms of one’s probation, which is considered a betrayal of the Court’s trust and treated as a very serious crime.
 If you are found to be in violation of your probation, you have no right to bail before your hearing and the sentence ultimately imposed on you is likely to be a great deal harsher than the average punishment for the crime which led to you initially being placed under supervision.

 In order to avoid hefty fines and lengthy jail sentences, those found to be in violation of their probation are encouraged to contact The Law Firm of Caryn S. Fennell as soon as possible in order for our attorneys to begin crafting a defense.
-The Caryn S. Fennell attorney assigned to your case will ensure you are aware of and comprehend your rights as a probationer, which include the following:
+Your criminal defense attorney at The Law Firm of Caryn S. Fennell will ensure you are aware of and comprehend your rights as a probationer, which include the following: